The Christian Post

 The Christian Post is an American non-denominational, conservative, evangelical Christian online newspaper.
 Based in Washington, D.C., it was founded in March 2004.

-News topics include the Church, ministries, missions, education, Christian media, health, opinions, U.S. events, and international events.
-Also featured are devotionals, cartoons, and videos.
+News topics it covers include the church, ministries, missions, education, Christian media, health, opinions, U.S. events, and international events, in addition to featuring devotionals, cartoons, and videos.

-Its executive editor is Richard Land, former president of Southern Evangelical Seminary, and president emeritus of the Southern Baptist Convention's Ethics & Religious Liberty Commission.
-Christopher Chou is CEO.
+The Christian Post's executive editor is Richard Land, a former president of Southern Evangelical Seminary in Charlotte, North Carolina, and president emeritus of the Southern Baptist Convention's Ethics & Religious Liberty Commission.
+As of 2026, Christopher Chou is the newspaper's CEO.

 History

+The Christian Posts headquarters at 6200 2nd Street NW in Washington D.C.

 The online newspaper was founded in March 2004.
-The objective is to deliver news, information, and commentaries relevant to Christians across denominational lines and to bring greater attention to activities of Christians and Christian groups in United States and around the world.
-It moved its headquarters from San Francisco, California to Washington, D.C. in 2006.
+The objective is to deliver news, information, and commentaries relevant to Christians across denominational lines and highlight activities of Christians and Christian groups in the United States and around the world.
+It moved its headquarters from San Francisco to Washington, D.C. in 2006.
 In 2017, the website had a monthly average of 10 million visits.

-On December 23, 2019, Napp Nazworth, a nearly ten-year veteran of the publication and an editor for The Christian Post, resigned because the magazine planned to publish an article supporting then-president Donald Trump after he became the subject of an editorial by a peer publication, Christianity Today.
-In that article, Mark Galli called for the removal of the president on December 19, 2019, following the impeachment.
-Nazworth stated that he could not "be an editor for a publication with that editorial voice" and resigned from The Christian Post as its political editor.
+On December 23, 2019, Napp Nazworth, a nearly 10-year veteran of the publication and an editor for The Christian Post, resigned because the magazine planned to publish an article supporting President Donald Trump, after he became the subject of an editorial by a peer publication, Christianity Today.
+In the article, Mark Galli called for the removal of the president on December 19, 2019 after Trump was impeached.
+Nazworth said that he could not "be an editor for a publication with that editorial voice" and resigned from The Christian Post as its political editor.
+Nazworth said The Christian Post had changed since another previous editorial that opposed Donald Trump in 2016, and he compared the new editorial line to that of Breitbart News.

 Membership

-The Christian Post is a global partner of the World Evangelical Alliance and a member of the Evangelical Press Association and the National Religious Broadcasters.
+The Christian Post is a global partner of the World Evangelical Alliance in Downtown Manhattan, New York, in addition to being a member of the Evangelical Press Association in Queen Creek, Arizona and the National Religious Broadcasters in Washington D.C..